China Minmetals Rare Earth : raises pollution violations at Minmetals rare earth unit - Xinhua | MarketScreener

 Beijing began a crackdown on unregulated production a decade ago due to the industry's environmental burden, saying the production of millions of tonnes of waste a year had contaminated water and farmland in Jiangxi and Inner Mongolia.

-The country has prevously used environmental violations https://af.reuters.com/article/commoditiesNews/idAFL4E8EF45820120319 in the rare earth industry to crack down on the entire sector and justify production and export restrictions.
+The country has previously used environmental violations https://af.reuters.com/article/commoditiesNews/idAFL4E8EF45820120319 in the rare earth industry to crack down on the entire sector and justify production and export restrictions.

 The WTO allows countries to restrict exports and production on environmental grounds.